Actively Recruiting

 You will not qualify if you...

-- Prior or concurrent malignancy that may interfere with treatment safety or efficacy assessment
+- Prior or concurrent malignancy that may interfere with safety or efficacy assessment

-- Uncontrolled diseases that could affect safety or compliance
+- Uncontrolled diseases that interfere with safety or compliance

-- Known HIV infection with CD4 count below 200 or AIDS-defining conditions
+- Known HIV infection with CD4 count below 200 or AIDS-defining condition

 - Active infection requiring systemic therapy, including active or difficult urinary tract infection